Home Security Heroes is an independent site. We may receive compensation from some companies listed on our pages. Learn more.

 However, if someone applies for a change of address through the mail, it is easier to become a victim of this type of fraud without raising any major suspicions.

-Avoid being a victim of these kinds of frauds by getting precautionary measures, one good way of it is having identity theft protection program with you.
+Avoid being a victim of these kinds of fraud by taking precautionary measures, one good way of it is having one of these 11 Best Identity Theft Protection Services with you.

 What are ID Theft Monitoring Services?